ibm-cloud-architecture/ocp-custom-monitoring/README.md

+# This repo has moved!

+Please visit https://github.com/ibm-cloud-architecture/ocp-custom-monitoring for the latest changes.

 # OCP Prometheus + Grafana Custom Setup

 This document provides instructions and resources for installing a custom Prometheus and Grafana instance on your OpenShift cluster.